Lingsita/groupMultiSelect/README.md

 ## How to Use

-We need to import the javascript and css files in your template.
+We need to import the javascript and css files in our template.

 Then just set up the widget configuration as follows:
 ```HTML